-- Periods of unpaid Ordinary Maternity Leave, Ordinary Adoption Leave and Paternity Leave, when the employer continues to make pension contributions. - Periods of unpaid Additional Maternity Leave and Additional Adoption Leave, when the employer does not make any pension contributions.
+- Periods of unpaid Ordinary Maternity Leave, Ordinary Adoption Leave and Paternity Leave, when the employer continues to make pension contributions. - Periods of unpaid Additional Maternity Leave and Additional Adoption Leave when the employer does not make any pension contributions.

-Frome Town Council Maternity Policy Version: September 2018 Checked by Ellis Whittam: August 2019 In the latter case the employee can, if they wish, choose to enter into an age-related Additional Pension Contribution (APC) to cover the amount 'lost' during the unpaid leave.
+Frome Town Council Maternity Policy Version: September 2018

+In the latter case the employee can, if they wish, choose to enter into an age-related Additional Pension Contribution (APC) to cover the amount 'lost' during the unpaid leave.
 Information about this is set out in the employer's information below.